Snowmobiling in Thief River Falls

 By Joe Albert

-Snowmobilers have seemingly limitless opportunity in Minnesota, where more than 22,000 miles of snowmobile trails crisscross the state and afford riders the opportunity to see places that would be difficult or impossible to reach without frozen ground and a layer of white.
+Snowmobilers have seemingly limitless opportunity in Minnesota, where more than 22,000 miles of snowmobile trails — many of which are maintained by volunteers — crisscross the state, giving riders the opportunity to see places that would nearly impossible to reach otherwise.

 The Highway 61 corridor between Duluth and Grand Marais, which skirts Lake Superior, is among the state’s most popular drives.
-Snowmobilers, too, can make that journey, thanks to the 146-mile North Shore State Trail, which traverses the wooded ridgeline overlooking Lake Superior.
+Snowmobilers can make the same journey thanks to the 146-mile North Shore State Trail, which traverses the wooded ridgeline overlooking Lake Superior.
 Trail spurs afford snowmobilers the opportunity to stop for food or gas, but the main trail runs primarily through the wilderness.

 The Arrowhead State Trail, which runs between Tower and International Falls and covers 135 miles, affords snowmobilers an especially unique opportunity because it travels through areas that during the rest of the year are generally impassible due to standing water.